go-vikunja/vikunja/docs/content/doc/development/notifications.md

 ### Database notifications

-All data returned from the `ToDB()` method is serialized to json and saved into the database, along with the id of the notifiable and a time stamp.
+All data returned from the `ToDB()` method is serialized to json and saved into the database, along with the id of the notifiable, the name of the notification and a time stamp.
+If you don't use the database notification, the `Name()` function can return an empty string.

 ## Creating a new notification